 While we will need to be able to read and spell in the present spelling system for a very long time, the use of Mentur to help teach traditional spelling (TS), will also show how we can make and use a much more user-friendly spelling system for English.

 My name is Paul Stought.
 I am a retired machinist.
 I became interested in spelling reform in 1981 when I read an article about Unifon.
 I became actively involved about 2000 when I got my first computer.
 I looked up Unifon, and from there I was introduced to many other links to information about spelling reform.
 I was looking to find a spelling system I liked.
 It became clear that Unifon didn’t have a chance for general acceptance.
 There are many proposals for new spelling systems.
 I didn’t think much of any of them.
 While I didn’t set out to design spelling systems, I began thinking about the features I thought should be in a new spelling system.
-I spent over 10,000 hours tinkering.
-Much of it was repetitious as I scrapped many hours work just to make small “improvements”.
+I spent thousands of hours tinkering.
+Much of it was repetitious and I scrapped many hours work just to make small “improvements”.
 The result is Mentur.

 The seeming inconsistencies in the following sample are explained in the rules.